gregazores/wdd-430-projects/cms/README.md

 ## some commands

+## installing bootstrap
+npm install --save bootstrap@3 => The @3 is important!
+## add Bootstrap to the styles[]add Bootstrap to the styles[]
+don't forget to edit angular.json under the styles part with:
+"node_modules/bootstrap/dist/css/bootstrap.min.css"

 ## automatic create the component inside app folder
-ng g c name --flat ##this will not create the folder ng g c name --flat --spec false will not create the folder and  test file ng g c folder/name --spec false create the component inside the folder ng g c folder/name --skip-tests
+ng g c name --flat ##this will not create the folder ng g c name --flat --spec false will not create the folder and  test file ng g c folder/name --spec false create the component inside the folder ng g c folder/name --skip-tests ng g c folder/name --skipTests true

 ## creating a project with prefix
 ng new name --prefix=name --no-strict

+## creating a service
+ng g s

+## ng serve with port specified

+## DATA BINDING
+from ts code to template(HTML) STRING INTERPOLATION {{ data }} (has to resolve to string in the end) OR PROPERTY BINDING [property] = "data" from template(HTML) to ts code EVENT BINDING (event) = "expression" and then there is two way binding [(ngModel)] = "data"

+## LOCAL REFERENCE
+-can be placed to any local HTML element to have access to everything on that -element like value properties etc
+-get access to an element with all it's properties
+example: #element

+## <ng-content></ng-content>
+-so everything placed between opening and closing tag of your own component is deleted by angular (default) -<ng-content></ng-content> will allow you to reinsert that data -<ng-content></ng-content> serves a a hook for angular to insert the data -@ViewContent will allow you to access the referenced element inside this <ng-content></ng-content>

+## Lifecycle hooks
+-ngOnChanges called after a bound input property changes like the ones decorated with @Input -ngOnInit called once the component is initialized (after the object was created).
+This will get run after the constructor -ngDoCheck called during every change detection run like event happening or timer fired or obeservable was resolved etc -ngAfterContentInit called after content (ng-content) has been projected into view -ngAfterContentChecked -called everytime the projected content has been checked -ngAfterViewInit called after the component's view (and child views) has been initialized -ngAfterViewChecked called everytime the vieew (and child views) have been checked -ngOnDestroy called once the component is about to be destroyed (for cleanup purposes)